 Despite its undeniable rise in B2C ecommerce, social media has remained largely a mystery to B2B businesses.
 Networks like Facebook, Instagram, and even LinkedIn are primarily viewed as direct-to-consumer channels.

-“Social selling,” note Laurence Minsky and Keith A. Quesenberry Harvard Business Review’s How B2B Sales Can Benefit from Social Selling, “concentrates on producing focused content and providing one-to-one communication between the salesperson and the buyer.
-[T]he goal is for the rep to form a relationship with each prospect, providing suggestions and answering questions rather than building an affinity for the organization’s brand.”
+“Social selling,” note Laurence Minsky and Keith A. Quesenberry in their Harvard Business Review article “How B2B Sales Can Benefit from Social Selling,” “concentrates on producing focused content and providing one-to-one communication between the salesperson and the buyer. … [T]he goal is for the rep to form a relationship with each prospect, providing suggestions and answering questions rather than building an affinity for the organization’s brand.”